trisham13/brick-breaker/PROPOSAL.md

 experience for me.
 I will use only the tools that we learned in class, so I should have all the resources available to me to build it properly.

-By the end of Week 1, I want to have a lot of the graphics done.
-By Week 2, I want to get the backend working to make a functional game, and I want to work on final touches on Week 3.
+By the end of Week 1, I want to get the backend working and create my physics and object classes.
+By Week 2, I want to have a lot of the graphics done, and I want to work on final touches on Week 3.
 If I were to finish early, I would try to add more screens or levels for the player to progress through and add powerups for the player to use throughout the game.